A managed service provider, or MSP, is the best friend a business can have. Why? Let’s find out!

 MSPs solve problems quickly.

-According to Uptime Institute’s 2021 “Annual Outage Analysis,” 70% of reported computer server outages last between four to twelve hours.
+According to Uptime Institute’s 2023 “Annual Outage Analysis,” 70% of reported computer outages can take up to 12 hours to resolve.
 And Gartner estimates the average cost of network downtime at $5,600 per minute.
 Other consequences of downtime include security breaches, along with loss of productivity, data, and revenue.

 MSPs work with all types of businesses—from small to large, private to government to nonprofit.
 This wealth of experience works for everyone’s benefit, allowing MSPs to quickly diagnose issues and come up with workable solutions.
 Quicker diagnosis can mean—you guessed it—less downtime.